dcurasi/dc-cookie-notice-bar/README.txt

 * Set the text and background color of the accepted button
 * Set the padding and the border radius of the accepted button
 * Debug Mode for displayed always the cookie notice bar
+* Polylang compatible
+* .pot file for translations included

 = Available Languages =

-* English - UNITED KINGDOM
+* English
+* Italiano

 == Installation ==